Max Laeuger: Architecture and other work

 He designed several large garden and park projects.
 Perhaps his major commission was for the huge villa Het Kareol, allegedly the largest private house built in the Netherlands in the 20th century, demolished in 1979, though some fragments survive.
 He started work there in 1907, and the project was completed in 1911.
-As well as the house, he designed the tiling which was a prominent feature of both the interior and exterior, and also the large gardens, now a public park.
+As well as the house, he designed the tiling which was a prominent feature of both the interior and exterior, and also the large gardens, bronze light fixtures and composed externsive drawings of the interior.
 The Villa Küchlin in Horben in the Black Forest was another country house, still rather large, and he designed a number of other houses for the wealthy.

 The Hamburg Stadtpark was a highly prestigious commission, designed to give Hamburg a large central park along the lines of Munich's Englischer Garten, Berlin's Tiergarten, London's Hyde Park and Regent's Park, or New York's Central Park.
 A contest was held in 1908 for designs, which became bedevilled by "conflicts and secret maneuvers", exposing differing views on park design, as well as personal rivalries.
 No first prize was given, but Laeuger's design was one of three second prizes.
 After a period of tussling between several figures, including some very underhand dealing by the young Leberecht Migge, a compromise scheme was adopted, which pleased nobody.
 Laeuger rather bitterly saw it as his scheme stripped of some of its more architectural and expensive elements.

 Between 1909 and 1912 he worked on the Gönneranlage estate in Baden-Baden, whose gardens, filled with sculpture and roses, are now a public park.
 From 1922 to 1925 he worked on the existing Wasserkunstanlage Paradies ("Paradise water-garden"), also in Baden-Baden, notably adding a sloping cascade of water in a sinuous Art Nouveau style.
 The Max-Laeuger Platz by the entrance is named in his honour.

 In 1933 he designed a public memorial in Mannheim for Carl Benz (1844–1929), founder of Mercedes-Benz.
 Benz was an alumnus of the Karlsruhe Institute of Technology where Laeuger was a professor, and Laeuger also designed the architectural setting for a bust there of the former professor Heinrich Hertz, after whom the electrical unit is named.
 He designed stained-glass windows for St. Paul's Church, Basel.